-Read more about event-driven flows.
+Read more about event-driven Flows.

 - The third-party application updates its own database.

-- There is also a flow, which has the listener as the source (
+- There is also a Flow, which has the Listener as the source (

 - The source data is transformed and placed into the destination.
 For example, information about an updated record(s) is sent to a data warehouse.